-With Rhode Island deciding to implement the Medicaid expansion, over two-thirds (67%) of uninsured nonelderly people in the state are eligible for financial assistance to gain coverage through either Medicaid or the Marketplaces (Figure 2).
-Given the income distribution of the uninsured in the state, the main pathway for coverage is Medicaid, with over four in ten (43%) of uninsured Rhode Islanders eligible for either Medicaid or CHIP as of 2014.
-While some of these people (such as eligible children) are eligible under pathways in place before the ACA, most adults will be newly-eligible through the ACA expansion.
-Nearly one quarter (24%) of all uninsured people in Rhode Island are eligible for premium tax credits to help them purchase coverage in the Marketplace.
+With Illinois deciding to implement the Medicaid expansion, about two-thirds (67%) of uninsured nonelderly people in the state are eligible for financial assistance to gain coverage through either Medicaid or the Marketplaces (Figure 2).
+Given the income distribution of the uninsured in the state, the main pathway for coverage is Medicaid, with over four in ten (46%) uninsured Illinoisans eligible for either Medicaid or CHIP as of 2014.
+While some of these people (such as eligible children) are eligible under pathways in place before the ACA, most adults are newly-eligible through the ACA expansion.
+Over one in five (21%) uninsured people in Illinois are eligible for premium tax credits to help them purchase coverage in the Marketplace.

-Other uninsured Rhode Islanders may gain coverage under the ACA but will not receive direct financial assistance.
-These people include the 20 percent with incomes too high to be eligible for premium tax subsidies or who have an affordable offer of coverage through their employer.
-Some of these people are still able to purchase unsubsidized coverage in the Marketplace, which may be more affordable or more comprehensive than the coverage they could obtain on their own through the individual market.
-Lastly, the approximately 13 percent of uninsured people in Rhode Island who are undocumented immigrants are ineligible for financial assistance under the ACA and barred from purchasing coverage through the Marketplaces.
+Other uninsured Illinoisans may gain coverage under the ACA but will not receive direct financial assistance.
+These people include the 20 percent with incomes above the limit for premium tax subsidies or who have an affordable offer of coverage through their employer.
+Some of these people are still able to purchase unsubsidized coverage in the Marketplace, which may be more affordable or more comprehensive than coverage they could obtain on their own through the individual market.
+Lastly, the approximately 15 percent of uninsured people in Illinois who are undocumented immigrants are ineligible for financial assistance under the ACA and barred from purchasing coverage through the Marketplaces.
 This group is likely to remain uninsured, though they will still have a need for health care services.

-The ACA will help many currently uninsured Rhode Islanders gain health coverage by providing coverage options across the income spectrum for low and moderate-income people.
-While almost all of the uninsured in Rhode Island are eligible for some type of coverage under the ACA, the impact of the ACA will depend on take-up of coverage among the eligible uninsured, and outreach and enrollment efforts will be an important factor in decreasing the uninsured rate.
+The ACA will help many currently uninsured Illinoisans gain health coverage by providing coverage options across the income spectrum for low and moderate-income people.
+While almost all of the uninsured in Illinois are eligible for some type of coverage under the ACA, the impact of the ACA will depend on take-up of coverage among the eligible uninsured, and outreach and enrollment efforts will be an important factor in decreasing the uninsured rate.
 The ACA includes a requirement that most individuals obtain health coverage, but some people (such as the lowest income or those without an affordable option) are exempt and others may still remain uninsured.
 There is no deadline for enrolling in Medicaid coverage under the ACA, and open enrollment in the Marketplaces continues through March 2014.
-Continued attention to who gains coverage as the ACA is fully implemented and who is excluded from its reach-as well as whether and how their health needs are being met-can help inform decisions about the future of health coverage in Rhode Island.
+Continued attention to who gains coverage as the ACA is fully implemented and who is excluded from its reach-as well as whether and how their health needs are being met-can help inform decisions about the future of health coverage in Illinois.